CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 * `main.cpp`
   * Some testing code for your implementations.

+**Note 1:** The tests will simply compare against your CPU implementation Do it first!

+**Note 2:** The tests default to an array of size 256.
+Test with something larger (10,000?), too!

 ## Part 1: CPU Scan & Stream Compaction

 This stream compaction method will remove `0`s from an array of `int`s.

+Do this first, and double check the output!
+It will be used as the expected value for the other tests.

 In `stream_compaction/cpu.cu`, implement: